 Bank of America has an online application process for checking accounts where applicants can securely enter the personal information required to open an account.
 However, the process is not complete as soon as you enter your information online.
 Security checks and additional forms will be required.
 At Bank of America, some of these forms can be electronically signed, but you will still be required to sign a signature form and mail it back to the bank to complete your application process.
 Bank of America specifically notes that additional documents to complete the application process for your checking account will be mailed to your residential address, which can take seven to 10 business days.
 In the end, although it is possible to open a checking account online for free, it might be easier to go in and open your new checking account in person.

-More on Checking Accounts:
+More on Banking: